Hunt Lowry

 Hunt Lowry (born in Oklahoma) is an American film and TV producer, who has been involved with film production since the 1980s.
-He is the president and CEO of Roserock Films, a Warner Brothers in-house studio.
+He is the president and CEO of Roserock Films, a Warner Bros. in-house studio.
 He was also key to facilitating the development of Warner Bros.
 World Abu Dhabi.
 He initially came to Los Angeles visiting a brother, but stayed and launched his production career.
 He is a graduate of the Casady School.
 He is the brother of Dick Lowry.